tetherless-world/ontology-engineering/oe2020/beer-advisor/gettinginvolved.md

 <ul>
 <li>Upon delivery of the final version the ontology will remain at the same URL.</li>
 <li>Any and all changes will be documented and updated in the website in order to keep the ontology up to date.</li>
 <li>Upon any major change to the ontology, a new version will be produced and the previous version will be archived.
-These changes will then be reflected inside of the use case, quieries, and conceptual models.</li>
+These changes will then be reflected inside of the use case, queries, and conceptual models.</li>
 </ul>
 More information about the ontology URI, past versions URI and update notes can be found in <a href="../beer-advisor/ontology#ontologies">ontology section</a> and in the ontology header.